 EDU428 Language and Learning Disabilities (2)

-Historical and theoretical analysis of developmental language and learning disabilities; diagnostic and clinical teaching strategies.
+Historical/theoretical analysis of developmental language and learning disabilities; identification determination; research-based interventions and strategies to help students with LDs in grades PreK–8 access the general curriculum and achieve full potential.
 Field experience required.
-Prerequisites: senior standing and full approval for a special education program.
+Prerequisites: senior standing and full approval for special education program.
+Materials fee.
+(Alternate years.)

-Methods, curriculum and evaluation of social studies, health, science and physical education for early childhood, special education and elementary education majors.
-Field experience/collaboration included.
+Methods, curriculum and evaluation of health, science and physical education for early childhood, special education and elementary education majors.
+Field experience required.
 Prerequisites: senior standing and full approval for teacher education program.
+Materials fee.

 EDU441 Methods of Secondary Special Education (2)

-Explores unique curriculum, evaluation techniques and teaching methods for adolescent learner with disabilities.
+Explores unique curriculum, evaluation techniques and teaching methods for the adolescent learner with disabilities.
 Includes transitional and vocational issues.
 Field experience required.
-Prerequisites: full approval for special education program and senior standing.
+Prerequisites: full approval for the special education program and senior standing.

 PRACTICA